SURGroup/UQpy/docs/source/index.rst

 Contact
 ------------

-To engage in conversations about uncertainty quantification, or ask question about py:mod:`UQpy` usage and functionality refer to the py:mod:`UQpy`'s discussions tab:
+To engage in conversations about uncertainty quantification, or ask questions about :py:mod:`UQpy` usage and functionality refer to the :py:mod:`UQpy`'s discussions tab:

 `Discussions <https://github.com/SURGroup/UQpy/discussions>`_

 Help & Support
 ---------------------------

-For assistance with the py:mod:`UQpy` software package, please raise an issue on the Github `issues`_ page.
+For assistance with the :py:mod:`UQpy` software package, please raise an issue on the Github `issues`_ page.
 Please use the appropriate labels to indicate which module you are specifically inquiring about.

 .. _issues: https://github.com/SURGroup/UQpy/issues